 I completed my final draft as I sat in court on April 21, 2008, five minutes before I was to get up on the stand and read it aloud.
 I furiously scribbled changes and crossed out lines to make sure I said everything I needed to.

 I have included my VIS on this blog with the hope of helping someone who has the unfortunate task of writing one.
 I want to provide a starting point for someone who is looking for the courage and direction to begin writing such an important, personal statement.

 If you have come across this blog post while in search of a victim impact statement example, you probably have to write one yourself.
 I'm very sorry that you're in this position, but also hopeful that I can help.
 I wish you strength and peace as you face this challenge.

 Lastly, I ask that my VIS not be copied or reproduced in any way without my permission.
 My VIS serves as a statement for me only, and I expect that the only things taken from these pages are true sentiment and honesty.
-Click here to view it on Scribd.com, or click on the pages, one by one, below.
+Click here to view it on Scribd.com.

 Click here for my mom's VIS.